 - A code analysis tool that is built into the development environment.
 Such a tool prevents basic errors immediately as the developer is typing in the code.

-- A SAST (static analysis) solution that works as part of the CI/CD pipeline.
+- A SAST (static application security testing) solution that works as part of the CI/CD pipeline.
 Such a solution analyzes the source code before it is built and points out potential software vulnerabilities.
 Unfortunately, SAST has a lot of disadvantages, including a high level of false positives.

-- A DAST (dynamic analysis) solution that works as part of the CI/CD pipeline.
-Such a solution analyzes the application at runtime (with no access to the source code) and points out real security vulnerabilities.
+- A DAST (dynamic application security testing) solution that works as part of the CI/CD pipeline.
+Such a solution analyzes the application at runtime (after you compile it – with no access to the source code) and points out real security vulnerabilities.
 In the case of such software, performance is very important (scans are very intensive) and so is the certainty that reported errors are real (proof-of-exploit).

 - Additional manual penetration testing for errors that cannot be discovered automatically, for example, business logic errors.
 However, this requires specialized security personnel and takes a lot of time so it’s often performed only in the last stages of the software development life cycle (SDLC).

-However, security testing takes a lot of time and resources.
+However, early security testing takes a lot of time and resources.
 Therefore, a compromise is often needed between the time and effort required to perform tests and the quality of the results.
-If such a compromise is required, selecting a fast DAST scanner that provides proof-of-exploit is the best choice.
+If such a compromise is required, selecting a fast DAST scanner that provides proof-of-exploit and comes with SCA functionality is the best choice.